Our Advocates influence the direction of Girlguiding's advocacy and shape our research

 'Speaking out is important to me because I want to make the world a better place, and Advocate allows me to do that.
 Campaigning for the rights of girls and young women is hugely empowering and I love doing it!'

-Charlotte cares about: Mental health and high-quality and compulsory PSHE
+Laura cares about: Mental health and women in STEM

 Maddie, 15, Southampton